Download the PHP package kudashevs/accept-language without Composer

 Features

-By default, the preferred language comes in a format pretty similar to the Unicode Locale Identifier.
-It consists of a mandatory 2-/3-letter primary language subtag and a region subtag separated with an underscore (e.g., en_GB).
-The format of the language and the set of included subtags are customizable and can be changed by using various options.
+By default, the retrieved language uses the format similar to the Unicode Locale Identifier.
+This format consists of a mandatory 2-/3-letter primary language and a region subtag separated with an underscore (e.g., en_GB).
+However, the format is configurable and can be changed, as the set of subtags included in the final result.

 Main package features:

 The package goes with the built-in Laravel framework support.
-For more information see Laravel usage section.
+For more information see Laravel integration section.

 Installation